IBM/CodeEngine/network-test-app/README.md

-# Network Connectivity Support App
+# Network Connectivity Test App

-This sample is intended for the purpose of allowing support engineers to create an app that attempts to connect to Code Engine services.
-In the case of a customer raising a support ticket regarding issues connecting their Code Engine apps/jobs to CE services, a support engineer can then suggest to a customer to deploy an image of this app and examine the output.
+This sample is intended to help users debug connectivity issues for IBM Cloud Services.
+You can use this app to help isolate network connection issues between your own code and a working app.

 - - -